robblanco/robblanco.github.io/teaching.md

 * [Software foundations: introduction to verified programming](/teaching/unizar2020/).
-  I proposed, directed and taught, together with Ricardo Rodríguez, a 50-hour summer school on verified and secure programming, as part of the 93th edition of the larger summer university of the University of Zaragoza.
+  I proposed, directed and taught, together with Ricardo Rodríguez, a 50-hour summer school on verified and secure programming, as part of the 93th edition of the summer university of the University of Zaragoza.
 I was in charge of the verification part, based on *Software foundations* and which comprised three fourths of the lectures, as well as tailored projects for students taking the class for credit.
 Due to the coronavirus pandemic, the course took place remotely.
-The class was extremely well received and obtained the second highest evaluation score in the entire summer university.
+The class was extremely well received, obtaining the top 2nd evaluation among the 75 courses in the summer university.

 * [Software engineering (CS3053)](https://catalog.aup.edu/course/cs3053/spring-2020).
   I was a lecturer at the American University of Paris, teaching a